-To quantify the effect of the credit score heterogeneity on refinancing, we instrument rate gaps with high-frequency monetary shocks to avoid endogeneity due to confounding factors such as households' liquidity constraints during recessions that prevent them from paying refinancing costs.
-A 1% increase in rate gap leads to a 1.25 percentage point increase in the likelihood of refinancing for borrowers with a credit score of 800, but only 0.54 percentage points for borrowers with a credit score of 700.
-This marginal impact of a standard deviation increase in credit score amounts to 27% of average monthly refinancing rate.
+To quantify the effect of the credit score heterogeneity on refinancing, we instrument rate gaps with high-frequency monetary shocks to avoid endogeneity because of confounding factors such as household liquidity constraints during recessions that prevent them from paying refinancing costs.
+We instrument rate gaps with high-frequency monetary policy shocks.
+High-frequency identification yields the unexpected part of the monetary policy shock because it controls for the market expectations by taking into account rate changes only within a small window.
+A 1 percentage point increase in rate gap leads to a 1.25 percentage point increase in the likelihood of refinancing for borrowers with a credit score of 800.
+However, this likelihood rises by only 0.54 percentage points for borrowers with a credit score of 700.
+The marginal impact of a standard deviation increase in credit score amounts to 27% of average monthly refinancing rate.